 B Information that we collect automatically

 When you visit our Website, we may collect certain information automatically from your device.
-In some countries, including countries in the European Economic Area, this information may be considered personal information under applicable data protection laws.
+In some countries, including the United Kingdom or countries in the European Economic Area, this information may be considered personal information under applicable data protection laws.
 Specifically, the information we collect automatically may include information like your IP address, device type, cookie ID, browser-type, broad geographic location (e.g. country or city-level location) and other technical information.
 We may also collect information about how your device has interacted with our Website, including the pages accessed and links clicked.
 Collecting this information enables us to better understand the visitors who come to our Website, where they come from, and what content on our Website is of interest to them.
 We use this information for our internal analytics purposes and to improve the quality, relevance and experience of our Website for our visitors.
 Some of this information may be collected using cookies and similar tracking technology.

 C Information that we obtain from third party sources